ricktaylor/btpu-fec/draft-taylor-dtn-btpu-fec.md

 ## Explicit FEC Repair Message {#explicit-repair}

-The Explicit FEC Repair Message is used to encapsulate the repair symbols of a Bundle Transfer that uses FEC with an explicit FEC scheme and configuration.
+The Explicit FEC Repair Message is used to encapsulate the Repair Symbols ({{Section 2 of RFC6363}}) of a Bundle Transfer that uses FEC with an explicit FEC scheme and configuration.

 A Explicit FEC Repair Message has a type of TBD4.
 The Message Content field is formatted as follows: